Exploring the impact of AGN feedback model variations on the Lyman-$\alpha$ Forest Flux Power Spectrum: Conclusion

 More focus must be placed on how AGN feedback models are calibrated to fully understand the extent to which they can impact their surroundings and how these impacts fit into the bigger picture of the baryon cycle.
 AGN feedback models are often calibrated to match the star formation histories, masses, and colors of galaxies, but the inclusion of larger-scale statistics in these constraints can improve feedback models further.
 To further explore the impact that AGN feedback variations have on the \lya~forest, additional statistics may be explored in addition to the P1D.
 These may include the $b$-value distribution, a statistic that complements that of the high-$k$ end of the P1D, the column density distribution, and the flux PDF.
 Additionally, a more thorough analysis of the thermal history in these simulations by analyzing the temperature-density evolution of the IGM may provide a clearer picture of which effects can be uniquely captured by AGN feedback models as opposed to being included in other models, such as the assumed ionizing background.
+This type of analysis can be conducted with a new set of CAMELS IllustrisTNG simulations that vary both galactic feedback parameters and parameters controlling the assumed UVB.
+Additionally, these simulations are run in a large box which will help minimize uncertainties due to host halo mass sampling.